milesharris/rogue-like/IMPLEMENTATION.md

 #### `updatePlayer`:

     if GOLD message
         read string into variables
         update player gold
-        print all gold info
+        print all gold info to display
-    if DISPLAY message
-        update player display
-        call renderScreen with map string
     if OK message
         update player letter
+    if unknown message type
+        do nothing

 #### `leaveGame`: